dvdgeroconnell/computer_infrastructure/README.md

 This repository contains the following:

 ### .gitignore
+A GitHub-generated template which may be customized with extra files (names or types) and folders that GitHub should exclude from the repository.

 ### requirements.txt
+A list of packages required by the Python install for the notebook, script or program to run.

 ### weather.ipynb
 A Jupyter notebook containing the responses to the module assessment.